[?] Subscribe To This Site

 Pasteurella Multocida

-Otherwise known as Snuffles
+Also known as Snuffles

 Sponsored Links

-The leading researchers believe that 100% of rabbits, or at least 100% of rabbitries, have been exposed to pasteurella (Rabbit Production, Sixth Edition, pg 213).
-The germ is everywhere in the rabbit world; the best protection is boosting your rabbit's overall health.
+The leading researchers believe that 100% of rabbits, or at least 100% of rabbitries, have been exposed to Pasteurella (Rabbit Production, Sixth Edition, pg 213).

-This picture of a snotty rabbit nose is published by Tufts University.
+(This picture of a snotty rabbit nose is published by Tufts University.)

 I sure hate to be so gloomy about everything!